faheemsajjad65/Dynamic-Navigation-Flow/react native/simple audio player/README.md

 ## The exercise

-This consists of several parts.
-The UI is rendered in a React Native application while some audio playback is done on the Native side.
 The application is able to load data from a server and playback the associated audio content.

 ### React Native Part